vitorm04/docs.pt-br/docs/framework/unmanaged-api/diagnostics/inotifysink2-onsynccallreturn-method.md

 #### <a name="parameters"></a>Parâmetros
  `in_CallID`
- [in] ID de chamada que está sendo retornada do.
-Consulte [estrutura CALL_ID](../../../../docs/framework/unmanaged-api/diagnostics/call-id-structure.md).
+ [in] ID da chamada seja retornada do.
+Ver [estrutura CALL_ID](../../../../docs/framework/unmanaged-api/diagnostics/call-id-structure.md).

  `in_pBuffer`
  [in] Buffer de chamada.